Input-output consistency in integrate and fire interconnected neurons: Conclusions

 \section{Conclusions}

-We have described a neuronal network characterized by ISIs distributions exhibiting power-law decaying tails.
+We have described a neuronal model characterized by ISIs distributions exhibiting power-law decaying tails.
 Our results show that the IF paradigm is able to transform the input to neurons into an output preserving the dependence structure and the asymptotic behaviour of the ISIs distributions.
-The check of this consistency is disregarded in many modelling instances, but it seems unavoidable wishing to model a network in which the output of some neurons becomes the input for others.
-Our description differs from others in that we have used regularly-varying vectors and the property of asymptotic independence.
+The check of this consistency is disregarded in many modelling instances, but it seems unavoidable wishing to consider a model in which the output of some neurons becomes the input for others.
+Our description differs from others in that we have privileged asymptotic features of the ISIs distribution using regularly-varying vectors and the property of asymptotic independence.
 The latter concept is introduced for technical reasons to prove the wished results.
 However, it seems acceptable that ISIs of the same spike train become asymptotically independent.
 Indeed, it is highly unlikely for long ISIs to be shortly followed by other long ISIs.
+Other studies focus on a more quantitative analysis.
+For this goal they simplify the description of the dependence to the evaluation of correlations \cite{rosenbaum2010pooling}.

 The considered model is clearly over-simplified with respect to many others appeared in the literature, as it disregards spontaneous decay of the membrane potential, the existence of reversal potentials and many other features.
 However, it allows to introduce dependencies between ISIs of each spike train and between ISIs of different spike trains, a property generally studied only through simulations.